 And yes, I now have Benadryl at home at all times, as well as in our son's daycare lunch bag.

-Test your child for food allergies if they throw up for no apparent reason.
+Test your child for food allergies if they throw up for what seems like no apparent reason.

 So if your child throws up pretty frequently, especially after eating or drinking the same foods, it might be worth talking to your pediatrician about testing them for food allergies.